jwds1978/jwds1978.github.io/_posts/2017-04-03-a-guide-to-not-working-on-freelance-exchanges-fiverr-upwork.md

 several scars and the odd badge of merit.&nbsp; So, when it comes to giving advice to freelancers who were maybe where I was several years ago, I speak from a position of experience.

-The type of hair-pull-face-palm-head-in-sand experience that you can only get from a good few years trying, failing and winning, to get something to work.
+The type of hair-pull&#8212;face-palm&#8212;head-in-sand experience that you can only get from a good few years trying, failing and winning, to get something to work.

-My stance on Upwork, and freelancer exchanges as a whole, has been largely unchallenged to date.&nbsp; One of the key differentiators I live by is my point-blank refusal to get embroiled in the small stuff and be a part of the over-cooked (or worse still, reheated) ideas and opinions that you'll get from a lot of freelancer advice Web sites.&nbsp; You can find plenty of places to get '10 weird tips' on the font size that you should use in your proposals or which keywords to choose for your Upwork profile.
+My stance on Upwork, and freelancer exchanges as a whole, has been largely unchallenged to-date.&nbsp; One of the key differentiators I live by is my point-blank refusal to get embroiled in the small stuff and be a part of the over-cooked (or, worse still, reheated) ideas and opinions that you'll get from a lot of freelancer advice Web sites.&nbsp; You can find plenty of places to get '10 weird tips' on the font size that you should use in your proposals or which keywords to choose for your Upwork profile.

-This isn't one of those places.
+One of those places, this isn't.

-As always, this shouldn't be taken as elitist, inflammatory, nor ignorant&hellip;&nbsp; Quite the opposite.&nbsp; I've experienced the ups-and-downs of freelancing.&nbsp; So, I believe that I have a duty to tell you everything that I know&hellip;&nbsp; If, I believe there's a better way.&nbsp; In doing so, I give you the opportunity to not make the same mistakes that I did.
+As always, this shouldn't be taken as elitist, inflammatory, nor ignorant&hellip;&nbsp; Quite the opposite.&nbsp; I've experienced the ups-and-downs of freelancing.&nbsp; So, I believe that I have a duty to tell you everything I know&hellip;&nbsp; If, I believe that there's a better way.&nbsp; In doing so, I give you the opportunity to not make the same mistakes that I did.

 Here's an excerpt from